quixio/quix-streams/docs/api-reference/csharp/StreamEventsProducer.Epoch.md

 ## StreamEventsProducer.Epoch Property

-Default Epoch used for Timestamp event values.
+Default epoch used for Timestamp event values.
 Datetime added on top of all the Timestamps.

 ```csharp
 public System.DateTime Epoch { get; set; }